Look Twice before You Leap: A Rational Framework for Localized Adversarial Anonymization: Experiments

 \subsubsection{Ablation Study}

-To isolate the arbitrator's contribution, we treat FgAA as the ablation baseline without arbitrator {w/o Arb.}.
-Table \ref{tab:pairwise_comparison} shows consistent utility gains across all models.
+To isolate the arbitrator's contribution, we treat FgAA as the ablation baseline without arbitrator \textbf{w/o Arb.} Table \ref{tab:pairwise_comparison} shows consistent utility gains across all models.
 Crucially, RLAA achieves Pareto dominance on reddit-self-disclosure, improving both privacy (0.1591→0.1136) and utility (0.8187→0.8572), which demonstrates that rationality constraints actively optimize rather than merely constrain.
-Even the powerful DeepSeek-685B benefits from the arbitrator (+0.0976 utility on PersonalReddit), confirming irrationality stems from the greedy algorithm itself, not model weakness.
-This validates RLAA as a general architectural principle: structural rationality compensates for algorithmic myopia regardless of model scale.
+Even the powerful DeepSeek-685B benefits from the arbitrator, which confirms again the irrationality also stems from the greedy strategy itself.
+This observation validates RLAA as a general component to compensate for the rationality of model behaviors, regardless of scales.